mlanza/solomode/docs/scoring-guide.md

 1. Leopold — 5 (1 + 4)
 1. Joseph — 1

-Solo mode scoreboard:
-1. Catan Unplugged (Latisha) = 57
-1. Scythe: The Rescue (Tony) = 43
-1. Kandee Krush (Martin) = 40
-1. ..
-1. ..
-1. ..
-1. ..
+Here is the slice of the scores earned from activity on *Kandee Krush*:

-Player scoreboard:
+### Player Scoreboard
 1. Sadie = 11
 1. Joseph = 8
 1. Latisha = 7
 1. Haruo = 5
 1. Leopold = 5

-This solo mode's score represents a single slice of the overall player scoreboard.
-Players earns points for all the solo modes they play in a category.
-In this category there are 7.
-So while Martin's currently ranks third he still has hopes of overtaking Tony.

-So while Sadie's Kandee Krush score is better than Haruo's, he's played 4 of the 7 solo modes and maintains a wide lead on the overall player scoreboard.
+In the broader scheme these numbers are incomplete because players may have earned points from their activity in other solo mode threads within the category.
+So while Sadie had earned more points playing Kandee Krush, Haruo was busy grabbing the best available bonuses on other solo modes.
+And factoring those scores in, he maintains a wide lead within the category.